cppalliance/safe-cpp/lifetimes/draft-lifetimes.md

 This proposal describes the implementation of a memory-safe reference type that does not use lifetime annotations.
 The goal of the proposal is to:

 1. Explore the viability of memory safety without lifetime parameters.
-2. Explain the infeasibility of making legacy lvalue and rvalue references memory safe.
+2. Explain the infeasibility of making legacy lvalue- and rvalue-references memory safe.
 3. Address common objections to safety models that use lifetime annotations.

 # Safe references